ahmedirfanp/ahmedirfanp/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a software Engineer responsible for Data Integration.
-My Current Employer is Buck a century old Human Resource and Actuarial firm.
+- 🔭 I’m currently working as a Sr. Business Information Management Analyst at [TD Bank][Employer_Current]'s Data Practice.
 - 🌱 Slowly transitioning my career to Data Engineer.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...